 Administrator Performance Assessment: The assessment required for the Initial Vocational Technical Superintendent/Assistant Superintendent and the Initial Vocational Technical Principal/Assistant Principal licenses pursuant to 603 CMR 4.08.

-Board: The Massachusetts Board of Education.
+Board: The Massachusetts Board of Elementary and Secondary Education.

+Bilingual Education: An educational program that involves teaching academic content in two languages, English and another language.
+Program types determine the varying amounts of each language used in instruction.
+Bilingual education programs include dual language education or two-way immersion and transitional bilingual education programs, as defined in M.G.L. c.
+71A, § 2, and any other bilingual program types that may be approved by the Department.

+Career Vocational Technical Teacher: For purposes of Sheltered English Immersion, a teacher of a career vocational technical subject in a career vocational technical education program at the secondary level.

+Career Vocational Technical Education Program: For purposes of Sheltered English Immersion, a career vocational technical education program shall include programs approved under M.G.L. c.
+74; programs that meet the definition of career and technical education listed in the Carl D. Perkins Career and Technical Education Improvement Act of 2006, 20 U.S.C. § 2302(5); and any other programs that may be designated by the Commissioner.

+Career Vocational Technical Subjects: For purposes of Sheltered English Immersion, such subjects shall include automotive technology, carpentry, culinary arts, engineering, exploratory, masonry, information technology, and any other subjects listed by the Department in guidance.

 Certificate of Occupational Proficiency: The Certificate issued pursuant to M.G.L. c.
-69 § 1D (iii).
+69, § 1D (iii).

-Commissioner: The Massachusetts Commissioner of Education or his/her designee.
+Commissioner: The Massachusetts Commissioner of Elementary and Secondary Education or his/her designee.

 Communication and Literacy Skills Test: The test of communication and literacy skills required pursuant to 603 CMR 7.00 and 603 CMR 4.08 and approved by the Board.